Skip to content

 Senior Biomedical Engineer, Food And Drug Administration, Center For Devices And Radiological Health, MD PnP Safety Engineering Program Advisor

-Loretta Schlachta-Fairchild PhD, RN, FACHE, LTC(ret)
+Loretta Schlachta-Fairchild PhD, RN, FACHE, LTC (ret) US Army

 US Army Military Health Research Advisor